livemehere/fewings/packages/react/README.md

     // Callback to execute when the element's position changes console.log(rect.top, rect.left);
   },
-  isActive // Whether observation is active
+  isActive, // Whether observation is active
 );
 ```